Managing tier-based reports

 Admin Panel → Workflow → Tiers

-• Tier name
+• Tier report name

 • Number of tiers inside it